Indu (TV series): Season 3

 Agnivo Niyogi of The Telegraph reviewed the series and stated "The new season is sluggish but delivers a resolution that feels earned.
 This season doesn’t leave things dangling.
 It ties back the loose threads from past seasons."
 He praised Ishaa Saha for keeping the show together, the more space provided to the supporting cast, Judhajit Sarkar as Indu's brother-in-law, Suhotro's wildcard acting his emotional chemistry with Ishaa.
 But he bemoaned the pacing of the series as "Some scenes drag far longer than they should, especially in the middle episodes where conversations keep circling the same points."

 Archi Sengupta of Leisure Byte rated the series 3/5 stars and opined "Overall, a good season.
 Ishaa Saha carries this series on her shoulders, and she’s, as always, great.
 From her mannerisms to her charms, the actor does a good job of holding on to our interest."
-She praised the usage of all the characters tht helped in tying all the seasons together, several callback moments to recall different things that will keep the viewers interested and the ending.
+She praised the usage of all the characters that helped in tying all the seasons together, several callback moments to recall different things that will keep the viewers interested and the ending.
 Although she bemoaned the slow pacing of the final season and mentioned that certain unnecessary sequences slow down the series, mounting the audience's annoyance.